Below is a list of cooperative projects and their key stakeholders.

 This project seeks to leverage the enabling legislation for JOs to ensure that member Councils, and through them their communities, will get best value from procurement through the JO.
 This includes supporting local businesses and a road map for procurement tailored to each JO.

-The project is funded by the NSW Government and will be completed by June 2021.
+The project was funded by the NSW Government and was completed in late 2021.

 Tourism Data Project